teelur/budget-board/README.md

 - Create monthly budgets for categories and subcategories.
 - View aggregated budgets for multiple months.
 - Calculate net cash flow for the month.
+- Click on a budget to view more details such as monthly trends and associated transactions.

 #### Goals View